Enbridge's economic impact on Michigan

 As a company with both pipelines and wind turbines, Enbridge is delivering energy security while also pursuing company sustainability goals and driving transformation toward a lower-carbon economy.
 And we’re proud to deliver economic benefits in the states where we do business.

 Enbridge’s ongoing operations, and planned projects, continue to stimulate local and regional economies.
 Through procurement spending, we’re helping to create indirect employment, support local businesses, and establish economic spinoffs.
-In 2018:
+In 2020:

-- Across the United States, Enbridge’s capital expenditures exceeded $2.98 billion, while our operating and administrative expenditures exceeded $2.55 billion.
+- Across the United States, Enbridge’s capital expenditures totaled $2.59 billion, while our operating and administrative expenditures totaled $2.22 billion.

 Enbridge’s people live and work in communities like yours as colleagues, neighbors and friends.
-In 2019:
+In 2020:

 - Enbridge’s workforce included 107 Michigan-based permanent and temporary employees, and provisioned contractors, at year’s end;

-- On a national scale, Enbridge had an American workforce of 4,072 permanent and temporary employees, and provisioned contractors, at year’s end, and paid more than $346 million in base salary to our permanent and temporary employees in the U.S.
+- On a national scale, Enbridge had an American workforce of 3,911 permanent and temporary employees, and provisioned contractors, at year’s end, and paid more than $325.3 million in base salary to our permanent and temporary employees in the U.S.

 Enbridge’s presence in the community fuels quality of life through ongoing tax revenue.
-In 2018:
+In 2020:

-- Enbridge paid $661,000 in sales-and-use taxes, and $39,000 in other taxes (including payroll tax, fuel tax and excise tax) across the state of Michigan; and
+- Enbridge paid $661,000 in sales-and-use taxes and $43,000 in payroll taxes across Michigan; and

-- On a national scale, Enbridge paid $478.5 million in property tax, $33.2 million in sales-and-use tax, $50.9 million in corporate income tax, and $23.7 million in other taxes (including payroll tax, fuel tax, and excise tax) across the U.S., for a total of $586.4 million.
+- On a national scale, Enbridge paid $557.8 million in property tax, $110.2 million in corporate income tax, $34.8 million in sales-and-use taxes, and $49.6 million in other taxes (including franchise tax and payroll taxes) across the U.S., for a total of $752.6 million.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.
-In 2018:

-- Across the U.S., Enbridge invested more than $4.6 million in communities near our pipelines, projects and facilities, supporting initiatives that focus on health and safety, environment, and community;
+- Across the U.S., Enbridge invested more than $6.6 million in communities near our pipelines, projects and facilities in 2020, supporting initiatives that focus on health and safety, environment, and community.

-- Enbridge’s various employee-driven United Way campaigns from across the U.S. and Canada raised nearly $6.1 million.
-That total, which includes employee donations, special events, and corporate matching, will help sustain community outreach, poverty reduction, and educational initiatives being coordinated by United Way chapters near Enbridge’s projects and operations;
+- Enbridge’s various employee-driven United Way campaigns across North America raised $5 million in 2020.
+That total, which includes employee donations, special events, and corporate matching, will help sustain community outreach, poverty reduction, and educational initiatives being coordinated by United Way chapters near Enbridge’s projects and operations.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.